Alibaba dips on MS downgrade as PDD grabs spot of most valuable Chinese e-commerce firm

+Updates prices throughout, adds details on P/E ratio in the penultimate graph

-Dec 1 (Reuters) - U.S.-listed shares of Alibaba Group Holding dipped on Friday following a Morgan Stanley downgrade on concerns over slower turnaround in its key businesses, just hours after rival PDD raced past to become the most valuable Chinese e-commerce firm.
+Dec 1 (Reuters) - U.S.-listed shares of Alibaba Group Holding declined on Friday following a Morgan Stanley downgrade on concerns over slower turnaround in its key businesses, hours after PDD raced past its rival to become the most valuable Chinese e-commerce firm.

-Alibaba's U.S. shares BABA.N slipped 1.5% to $73.7 in premarket trading, tracking a fresh one-year low.
-They are down 14% since the company posted in line second-quarter revenue and scrapped plans to spin off its cloud business.
+Alibaba's stock BABA.N slipped 3.2% to $72.5, touching a fresh one-year low.
+The shares are down nearly 17% since the company last month posted in line second-quarter revenue and scrapped plans to spin off its cloud business.

-Meanwhile, shares of PDD Holdings PDD.O have surged following stellar quarterly results from the Temu parent this week.
+Meanwhile, shares of PDD Holdings PDD.O have surged this week following stellar quarterly results from the Temu parent.
 The company closed with a market capitalization of nearly $196 billion on Thursday, surpassing Alibaba's market value of $190.45 billion.

 Morgan Stanley analysts downgraded Alibaba to "equal-weight" from "overweight", flagging concerns over softness in its customer management revenue and cloud business due to sagging economic recovery in China.

-They also noted uncertainties from the decision to scrap the spin-off of its cloud business.
+They also noted uncertainties from Alibaba's decision to scrap the spin-off of its cloud business.

-The brokerage cut its price target on the stock to $90 from $110, the second lowest on Wall Street, as per LSEG data.
+Morgan Stanley cut its price target on the stock to $90 from $110, the second lowest among analysts, as per LSEG data.
+The downgrade is the third in as many weeks by Wall Street brokerages.

 On the other hand, Morgan Stanley named PDD as its top pick in the sector, saying the company is best placed to navigate the current economic environment with its heavy discounting steps.